luuuk/screwthereview-server/README.md

 # screwthereview-server

 This repo hosts the code for the server for screw the review.
+The client code can be found at https://github.com/mackenzieleach/screwthereview.
 It deploys to Heroku at hidden-mesa-04199.herokuapp.com/

 The server has no frontend!
 To use it, make an API call to the endpoint above (Required parameter location: String, optional categories: String[], optional price: Int between 1-4